chrisbrownell/IDD-Fa18-Lab2/README.md

 **a.
 Make a short video showing how your timer works, and what happens when time is up!**

 Based on my idea #7 from the [pre-lab](https://github.com/chrisbrownell/IDD-Fa18-Lab2-Prep/blob/master/README.md) I made a ten second lottery.
-Using the encoder, a lottery contestent can select a number between 0 and 10.
-The lottery is drawn every 10 seconds and if the contestant guesses correctly, they hear a happy sound and see a winning message on the LCD screen.
+Using the encoder, a lottery contestant can select a number between 0 and 10.
+The lottery is randomly drawn every 10 seconds and if the contestant guesses correctly, they hear a happy sound and see a winning message on the LCD screen.
 If the contestant guesses incorrectly, they hear a sad sound and see a losing message.
-If the contestant chooses 0, it is treated as a non-attempt and no sound or message are displayed.
+If the contestant chooses 0, it is treated as a non-attempt and no sound or message is displayed.

 ![lotto setup](https://github.com/chrisbrownell/IDD-Fa18-Lab2/blob/master/Lotto_Setup.JPG)